Azure/LAMP/docs/Get-Install-Data.md

 az group deployment show --resource-group $MOODLE_RG_NAME --name $MOODLE_DEPLOYMENT_NAME --out json --query *.outputs.siteURL.value
 ```

-However, since we are reqeusting JSON output (the default) the value
+However, since we are requesting JSON output (the default) the value
 is enclosed in quotes.
 In order to remove these we can output as a tab
 separated list (TSV):